Akron Musicians Go 'Solo' on Compilation of Songs Recorded at Home During the Pandemic

-Electric Company, an Akron-based recording studio, creative collective and record label, released an album called "Solo" to support local artists during this time.
+Electric Company, an Akron-based recording studio, creative collective and record label, released an album called "Solo" in 2020 to support local artists.
 The album contains nine tracks recorded by participating solo artists in their own homes.

 Showcasing new songs by affected artists